Vladislav-Shevtsov/in-silico-MLVA/README.md

 ### command line examples ###

-python3.6 [/path/to]/bbduk_search.py //to generate the bash file
+The following command will generate .sh bash file: python3 search-primers-in-reads.py [path/to/input.gz] [path/to/output/folder] [path/to/primers.txt]  //to generate the bash file

-bash bbduk_search.sh	//to run bbduk_search
+The following command will execute .sh bash file:

-#with different number of mismatch allowed :
+ ./bbduk_search_primers.sh	//this will run primer search

 By default 2 mismatches allowed but can be modified in the code by changing the value of mm, for example mm=3.

-#written by V.Shevtsov
+#written by Shevtsov V.